 The Company’s core values, in common with all companies in the Marubeni Group, are fairness, innovation and harmony.

-The Company operates in partnership with six Global Motor Franchise Partners as an authorised franchisee.
+The Company operates in partnership with seven Global Motor Franchise Partners as an authorised franchisee.

 We also sell the products directly to the customer, Business to Business or through a distributor network.
-We provide services including Finance and the sale of General Insurance products and we are fully authorised by the Financial Conduct Authority (FCA) to do so.
+We provide services including Finance and the sale of General Insurance products and we are fully authorised by the Financial Conduct Authority (FCA).

 The Company is committed to taking steps where reasonably practicable to ensure that modern slavery is not taking place in any part of its own business or in any of its supply chains.

-We would also draw attention to the Basic Supply Chain CSR Policy of our parent company Marubeni Corporation, established in October 2008 (and subsequently amended), as referred to in section 4 of our Modern Slavery Policy.
+We would also draw attention to the Basic Supply Chain Sustainability Policy of our parent company Marubeni Corporation, established in October 2008 (and subsequently amended).

 Other relevant policies of the Company are its Anti-Corruption Policy and its Business Conduct Policy.